Why Write Cards?

 Cards can spark friendship.

 Being an Asian-American and minority at school was hard; I couldn't fit in and no one really understood me.
 In Junior High, I sent a “Get Well” card to a girl in my youth group I didn't know very well.
 She sent me a “Thank You” card for the “Get Well” card, and suddenly we were hand writing letters back and forth, every week.
-What started as an incidental greeting card turned into endless phone calls, sleepovers, and a best friend.
+What started as an incidental greeting card turned into endless phone calls, sleepovers, and a lifelong friend.
 She was the maid of honor at my wedding.

 Cards can empower.